Contact Coach Blasi

 With conference realignment dominating the college hockey landscape and affecting four separate leagues, Blasi helped the RedHawks form the ultra-competitive National Collegiate Hockey Conference prior to the 2013-14 season.
-In the three seasons since joining the league, Miami has appeared in the NCHC Tournament finals twice, winning the Frozen Faceoff and securing a No. 1 seed in the NCAA Tournament in 2015.
+Miami appeared in the NCHC Tournament finals in the league’s first two seasons, winning the Frozen Faceoff and securing a No. 1 seed in the NCAA Tournament in 2015.

-In 2014-15, Blasi led a resurgent RedHawk team to a 25-14-1 record and a second-place regular season NCHC finish, a 10-win and six-spot improvement from a year ago.
+In 2014-15, Blasi led a resurgent RedHawk team to a 25-14-1 record and a second-place regular season NCHC finish, a 10-win and six-spot improvement from 2013-14.
 Miami returned to the NCHC Frozen Faceoff title game after outlasting Western Michigan in a three-game NCHC Playoff series before topping defending NCHC Tournament champion Denver, 6-3, in the semifinals.
-The RedHawks completed the journey through the tournament by topping St. Cloud State, 3-2, in the finals to net their first ever NCHC Championship and second conference tournament title in program history.
-That tournament title officially clinched the RedHawks’ ninth NCAA Tournament berth in the past 10 years, earning them a No. 1 seed in the NCAA East Regional.
+The RedHawks completed the journey through the tournament by downing St. Cloud State, 3-2, in the finals to net their first NCHC Tournament Championship and second conference tournament title in program history.
+That tournament title officially clinched the RedHawks’ ninth NCAA Tournament berth in 10 years, earning them a No. 1 seed in the NCAA East Regional.

 That campaign washed the taste of a tough 2013-14 season that saw the Red and White miss the NCAA Tournament for the first time in nine seasons after finishing 15-20-3, though reaching the NCHC Frozen Faceoff title game.
 Despite the disappointing season, MU showed it could hang with the best the NCAA could offer, going a respectable 9-10-1 against all NCAA Tournament qualifying teams.